Stuycs-K/finalprojectapcs-5-lin-joyce-chen-christine/DEVLOG-joyce.md

 - find stock explosion for death animation
 - implement a new checkHit for grenade bullets
 - stop grenades from bouncing backwards at certain angles when hitting floor

+### 2025-05-28 - Projectiles and hitboxes - 3 hours
+Homing and grenade projectiles were implemented for characters (still requires further testing).
+Character hitboxes were also fixed so that they are closer to the actual image of the character.
+Additionally preliminary optimizations to projectiles during boss immune phase were made and a potential projectile for teleporting/moving phase was implemented, though incomplete (both open to change).

+things to consider for next coding session
+- create an escape menu so that the game can either be restarted or ended before characters die
+- make it so that when boss projectiles leave the screen, they are removed from ArrayList
+- fix any collision errors with projectiles